2ndSightLab/ai-tracker/mistake-tracker.md

 ## 6/13/2026 -- egregious mistakes by Opus 4.8:

+I told AI to fix dispply which looked really weird like this when a value is not set on an edit sreen:
+Edit Whatever: (current: , /c to cancel)

+I told it to just diaply the existing value ($current) and no cancel: adn remove , /c to cancel but not the functionality.
+Do not display the () if not value exists.
+Do not display current:

+It suposedly did what I asked and said, OK now it is:

+(current: value)

+Something seems to be wrong with this model because it did not make mistakes like this in the past.
+Am I getting a dummbed down model because everynoe had to revert back to 4.8 and now it's overloaded or what is going on here?
+We really have no way to verify and validate what model we are actually getting.

 🔴 Eternal loop trying to fix a test:

 New organization name: value must not be empty